Axelgood777/WasTheFable.github.io/README.md

 Personal information privacy policy

 In the version of 11.09.2017 (current)
-Privacy policy personal information (hereinafter - Policy) applies applies in respect of all information which, in accordance with the developer name "Bykadorov Artyom" in the face Bykadorova Artem Andreevich may obtain about the User during use them any of the Applications created by the developer "Bykadorov Artyom" and placed on the relevant platforms on the Internet.
+The personal information privacy policy (hereinafter referred to as the policy) applies and applies to all information that, in accordance with the name of the developer "Bykadorov Artyom" in the person of Artem Bykadorov, may receive about the User during the use of any of the Applications created by the developer "Bykadorov Artyom" and placed on the appropriate platforms on the Internet.

 1. Basic concept
 1.1.
-Website - a set of text, audio, and video files and images posted on the Internet at the following address: WasTheFable.github.io.
+Website - a set of text, audio, and video files and images posted on the Internet at the following address: https://axelgood777.github.io/WasTheFable.github.io/.
 1.2.
 The developer of "Bykadorov Artyom" is an individual Bykadorov Artem Andreevich, a citizen of the Russian Federation.
 1.3.
 Application - software designed to work on the Android and iOS platforms, freely distributed, the exclusive rights to which belong to Artem Bykadorov.
 1.4.
 User - an individual who uses the Application and all its functioning elements for the purposes for which such an Application is intended.